harshdasika/ARCANE/README.md

 **4. Permission denied errors**
 - Make sure the wrapper script is executable: `chmod +x arcane-wrapper.sh`
 - Check file permissions on the project directory

+**5. "Command not found" errors**
+- Verify the absolute path in your Claude Desktop config is correct
+- Ensure the `arcane-wrapper.sh` file exists at the specified path
+- Check that the file has execute permissions

 ### Manual Testing